In Lesson #1 we examined our ultimate purpose and happiness which is union with God and following His holy ways..

 #3.
 Read the entry on Prayer in The Catholic Encyclopedia (1917 version) by clicking on the link at the www.newadvent.org website.
 This entry also has links for more information if interested.
 Please note the introduction on "meditation" as we will cover two highly recommended methods of meditative prayer in our next lesson.
 You might want to also bookmark this encyclopedia to refer to for other topics as well.

-Optional Reading: For a classic on prayer that is available online, St. Alphonsus Liguori (Doctor of the Church) covers many things about prayer in his book at the Copiosa apud eum Redemptio website, The Great Means of Salvation and Perfection.
+Optional Reading: A classic on prayer that is available to read online, St. Alphonsus Liguori (Doctor of the Church) covers many things about prayer in his book at the Copiosa apud eum Redemptio website, The Great Means of Salvation and Perfection.

 Please note: In general, whenever I put a link to another website I am referring you only to a specific article at that specific link (and not necessarily to other information at the linked website because I haven't reviewed all the material at the other websites).